packetframe/legacy/docs/docs/dashboard.md

 The delivr.dev dashboard implements all the functionality of delivr through the API.

 Records can be added though the dashboard by clicking the "Add Record" button.
-Supported records types are `A`, `AAAA`, `CNAME`, `TXT`, `MX`, and `SRV`.
-Each record has specific required attributes which will be displayed as input fields after selecting the record type from the dropdown.
+Each record type has specific required attributes which will be displayed as input fields after selecting the record type from the dropdown.

 ![img](../static/img/dashboard.png)